vasilakisfil/Introspected-REST/README.md

 #### 5.3.
 An alternative architectural style maybe?
-Most of those media types specifications would not be needed if the APIs were built with introspection in mind.
+Most of those Media Types specifications would not be needed if the APIs were built with introspection in mind.

-Imagine that we have a media type that allows us to describe new media types, called `generic_media_type`.
+Imagine that we have a Media Type that allows us to describe new media types, called `generic_media_type`.
-Then the clients would only need to understand and parse this `generic_media_type` and derive the other media types.
+Then the clients would only need to understand and parse this `generic_media_type` and derive the other Media Types.
-Of course, this scenario is more difficult than it sounds and the goal of this _manifesto_ is not to provide a generic media type.
+Of course, this scenario is more difficult than it sounds and the goal of this _manifesto_ is not to provide a generic Media Type.
 Nevertheless, API introspection, as we will see, can provide us with information on API's capabilities along with hypermedia in a much flexible and cleaner way, _without having data and hypermedia (representation metadata) tangled together in the representation_.